cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 - Bellabeat, is a high-tech manufacturer of health-focused products for women.
 Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.

-- Assuming I work for Bellabeat, the task here is to identify consumption patterns in users of FitBit products that can support the Bellabeat's Marketing strategy.
+- In a nutshel (and assuming I work for Bellabeat), the task here is to identify consumption patterns in users of FitBit products that can support the Bellabeat's Marketing strategy.

 - The dataset used in this Case Study can be accessed via [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and correspond to data of a Smartwatch with personal fitness information such heart rate, calories, etc.